wendlers/usherpa-firmware/test/packet-serial/README.md

 17.07.2012 Stefan Wendler
 sw@kaltpost.de

-This firmware is for testing "libpacket" over serial line.
+This firmware is for testing packet assembling through "libsherpacore" over serial line.
 By doing so, a uSherpa protocol mock is provided.
-The firmware depends on "libpacket" and "libserial".
+The firmware depends on "libserial" and "libconio" from "libemb".

 This README describes, how to compile and flash the firmware under Linux.